Places to Visit in the Derbyshire Peak District near Wildflower Cottages

 Distance from Alton: less than half a mile.

 Probably the best-known stately home in England, no stay is complete without a visit to Chatsworth, the ancestral home of the Dukes of Devonshire.
 There really is something for everyone: the magnificent house, the formal gardens and parkland designed by Capability Brown, the farmyard and adventure playground, not forgetting the celebrated farm shop.
 Book tickets online for discounted rates.
 Open from mid March to early January.
+The house and gardens are open for pre-booked visits only.
+The estate farm shop, selected food outlets, gift shops and car parks are also open.
+The farmyard and playground will reopen on 5 August with increased safety measures, including online advance booking only.
+Please do not arrive at Chatsworth more than one hour before the start of the session you reserve tickets for.

 Distance from Alton: 8.4 miles – 17 mins by car across beautiful moorland